Inflectra/rapise-documentation/docs/Guide/Frameworks/diffmerge.md

 # Diff / Merge Tools

-Diff and merge tools serve the purpose of examining modifications and resolving inconsistencies.
+Diff and merge tools are used for examining modifications and resolving inconsistencies.

-Diff tools come in handy when you have made alterations and wish to compare them with the original, unaltered version.
+Diff tools are useful when you want to compare changes you've made with the original, unaltered version.

 ## Rapise Merge

-Whenever the [Save to Spira](../spiratest_integration.md#saving-a-test-to-spiratest) button is pressed in Rapise, the tool will examine which files have been modified.
+Whenever the [Save to Spira](../spiratest_integration.md#saving-a-test-to-spiratest) button is pressed in Rapise, the tool examines which files have been modified.

 ![Spira Diff Merge](./img/diffmerge_spira_diff_merge.png)

-(1) If a file is accompanied by a "Diff..." button, it indicates that the file has been altered compared to the version currently stored in Spira.
-Clicking the button will...
+(1) If a file has a "Diff..." button, it indicates that the file has been altered compared to the version currently stored in Spira.
+Clicking this button will...

 (2) If a file displays a "Resolve..." button, it signifies a conflict where the file has been modified both locally and remotely in parallel.
-Clicking the button will prompt the display of a merge conflict resolution dialog.
+Clicking this button will display a merge conflict resolution dialog.

 ## Default Diff Tools

-Rapise does not have built-in diff/merge tools, except for two specific cases:
+Rapise does not have built-in diff/merge tools, with two exceptions:

 1.  *RVLMerge* is used to compare and merge `.xlsx` files, including RVL (`.rvl.xlsx`) files.

 2.  *sstestmerge* is used for silent 3-way merging of conflicting `.sstest` files.

-For other file types, Rapise relies on the already installed merge tools.
-There are various options available, both free and paid, and developers often have their preferred choices.
+For other file types, Rapise relies on already installed merge tools.
+Various options are available, both free and paid, and developers often have their preferred choices.

-If Rapise recognizes a specific merge tool, it will utilize it.
+If Rapise recognizes a specific merge tool, it utilizes it.
 Currently, Rapise is aware of the following tools, as defined in the `MergeTools.yml` configuration file:

 ```yml
 tools: